 - Disguised in Drag: Ryūsei, Katsuji, and Ken disguise themselves as harmless-looking females to lure Night Borger X, the masked borg battler who appears at night and targets timid-looking borgers to take option parts from them.

-- Family Theme Naming: The Amanogawa family follows a cosmic theme, with the surname itself meaning "Milky Way".
+- Family Theme Naming: The Amanogawa family follows Cosmic Motifs, with the surname itself meaning "Milky Way".
 While Ryūsei means "shooting star", Ginga's full name is pronounced the same as "Milky Way Galaxy" in Japanese.
 Their father, Taiki, only means "great brightness", but his villain alias as Big Bang does follow the pattern.

 - First-Episode Twist: Big Bang is the villain persona of Taiki Amanogawa, making him the Archnemesis Dad of Ryūsei.
 This is revealed as a surprise at the end of episode 1, where Ryūsei himself and his friends learn about it for the first time.

 - In Medias Res: Episode 1 begins when Ryūsei faces Gulfstream Sasamoto in the semifinals, without any explanation about the identities of the former's friends.